Sketch/quickbuild/README.md

     IN "Town Square"
     @desc here=This is town square
     ENDIN
-    ON "s" FROM "City Gat"
+    ON "s" FROM "City Gates"
     @lock s = ok/1
     ENDON